 The five steps that make up the design thinking process: Empathize, Define, Ideate, Prototype, and Test.

 By now, you’ve probably heard about design thinking.
 More industries than ever are taking a human-centric approach to evolving their existing products and generating new ideas to serve their customers better.
 But what does following the design thinking process look like?
 In this article, we’ll explore the five-step process that enables teams to come up with impactful solutions to real problems that are vetted by the people they intend to serve before they’ve even been built.
+Or to learn more about design thinking, discover our courses.

 What is Design Thinking?